christophstrasen/LQR/docs/low_level_API.md

 })
 ```

-- `from` (required) is either a schema name or a list of `{ schema, renameTo, map }` entries describing which aliases to forward.
+- `from` (required) is either a schema name or a list of `{ schema, renameTo, map }` entries describing which schemas to forward.
-- `renameTo` (optional per entry) renames the schema for the downstream join; defaults to the same alias.
+- `renameTo` (optional per entry) renames the schema for the downstream join; defaults to the same name.
 - `map` (optional per entry) receives the copied record and the original `JoinResult`; return a replacement table to enrich or filter emissions.

 The helper subscribes lazily and unsubscribes upstream when the downstream observer disposes, so backpressure and completion semantics match vanilla Rx.
-The returned observable already carries `RxMeta` with the requested alias and can be passed directly into another `JoinObservable.createJoinObservable` call.
+The returned observable already carries `RxMeta` with the requested schema name and can be passed directly into another `JoinObservable.createJoinObservable` call.

 ### Determinism Policy